CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Network, Key Variables, and Linear-Quadratic Regulators

 \subsection{Network Design}

 The compartmental diagraph for carbon control considered in this paper is depicted in Fig. \ref{fig:compDiagraph} and it is based on the formalism of thermodynamical material networks \cite{zocco2023thermodynamical,zocco2025synchronized,zocco2025cirl,zocco2022circularity,zocco2025circular}.
-Specifically, the green node ($c^5_{5,5}$) is the ``CC system'', which is the abbreviation for ``carbon capture system''.
+Specifically, the green node ($c^5_{5,5}$) is the carbon capture (CC) system.
 Its role is to remove the $\text{CO}_2$ from the red node ($c^1_{1,1}$), which indicates the urban area whose carbon dioxide we aim to regulate via the control laws covered in Section \ref{sec:LQRtheoryAndKeyVariables}.
 The tropospheric $\text{CO}_2$ in the urban area is increased by two types of sources: by $n_\text{q}$ vehicles with internal-combustion engines ($c^2_{2,2}$) and by $n_\text{h}$ heaters ($c^3_{3,3}$); the sources of carbon take and burn the fuel from the natural reserve of oil or gas ($c^6_{6,6}$).
-The urban area exchanges carbon with the surrounding area indicated with $c^4_{4,4}$.
-Overall, the system has the four states $x_i(t)$ indicated in blue in Fig. \ref{fig:compDiagraph}, with $i \in \{1,2,3,4\}$, and the control signal $u(t)$ indicated in orange.
+The urban area exchanges carbon with the surrounding area, which is indicated by $c^4_{4,4}$.
+Overall, the system has the four states $x_i(t)$ indicated in blue in Fig. \ref{fig:compDiagraph}, with $i \in \{1,2,3,4\}$, and the control signal $u(t)$ is indicated in orange.
 The states $x_1(t)$ and $x_4(t)$ are masses of $\text{CO}_2$ in the troposphere, while the states $x_2(t)$ and $x_3(t)$ are masses of fuel converted into $\text{CO}_2$ via combustion to move the $n_\text{q}$ vehicles (in $c^2_{2,2}$) or to heat-up the $n_\text{h}$ buildings (in $c^3_{3,3}$).